bibainet/xhrless/README.md

 Get the response body as string

-*@throws* `{InvalidStateError}` if this.xhr.responseType is set to anything other than the empty string or "text"
+*@throws* `{InvalidStateError}` if `this.xhr.responseType` is set to anything other than the empty string or "text"
 *@return* `{string}` this.xhr.responseText

 ### XHR.prototype.response = function() ###

 Get the response body (parsed).
-The type is depended on the value of this.xhr.responseType
+The type is depended on the value of `this.xhr.responseType`.

 *@return* `{*}` this.xhr.response

 ### XHR.prototype.responseType = function(value) ###

-Get/set the type of the response (this.xhr.responseType).
-The type of this.xhr.response will depend on this.xhr.responseType.
+Get/set the type of the response (`this.xhr.responseType`).
+The type of `this.xhr.response` will depend on `this.xhr.responseType`.
 Possible values are: "text" (default, the same as ""), "arraybuffer", "blob", "document", "json".
-If the value is not a string then return the current value.
-Otherwise, use value and return this.
+If the value is not a string then returns the current value.

 *@param* `{XMLHttpRequestResponseType}` [value]
 *@return* `{XHR}` this